SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 ### Support or Contact us
 Having trouble with anything?
 Please talk to one of the helpful people organizing the hackathon.

-You can also log in on the [SMRG Hackathon Slack](https://gsrhackathon.slack.com) .
+You can also log in on the [SMRG Hackathon channel on the Goverment Data Science Slack](https://govdatascience.slack.com/messages/C643A34LB/) .

 Whatever it is, we’ll help you sort it out.